Global Parameters Tab

 Salesforce Rules to Disable During a Restore

-These parameters cause CopyStorm/Restore to temporarily disable Salesforce Triggers, Validation Rules, and Workflows during a restore.
+These parameters cause CopyStorm/Restore to temporarily disable Salesforce Triggers, Validation Rules, Flows, Workflows, and Restricted Picklists during a restore.
 Any item disabled by CopyStorm/Restore during the restore will be automatically re-enabled when the restore completes or is canceled.

 Table Specific Parameters

 A few Salesforce tables have unique rules that must be followed on record inserts and/or updates.
 For example, the OpportunityLineItem table allows either the TotalPrice or UnitPrice to be set but not both.

 If a table in the restore set has unique rules, an editor will appear in the “Table Specific Parameters” section allowing specification of how CopyStorm/Restore should handle the table.